radareorg/radare2-book/rabin2/libraries.md

-## Libraries
+## List Libraries

-Rabin2 can list the libraries used by a binary with the flag -l.
+Rabin2 can list libraries used by a binary with `-l` option:

     $ rabin2 -l /bin/ls
     [Linked libraries]